bugdataupload/deeplearningbugs/README.md

 ## Our tools

 In our study, we choose [mutmut](https://github.com/boxed/mutmut).
 Mutmut is a mutation testing system for Python 3 with small and simple implementation.
+It generates mutants by analyzing the AST nodes of a program.

 Coverage tool: https://github.com/nedbat/coveragepy

-What is the relation between the two tools?
+We used the coverage analysis tool to record all touched files and their covered lines in clean versions.
+For each line that was covered, we analyzed whether its corresponding AST node can be mutated.

 ## Our instrumented bugs

 In total, we constructed 1,820 bugs, and inject them to deep learning applications built upon 3 libraries.
-The execution logs of the buggy and clearn versions can be downloaded from ??
+The execution logs of the buggy and clearn versions can be found in Theano_logs, TF_logs and Keras_logs directories.

 A bug example in Keras is shown as following: